chrispolgg/docker-php-intro-project/README.md

 <h1 align="center">
   <b>docker-php-intro-project</b>
 </h1>
-<p>This is an introduction project to working with PHP and Docker</p>
+<p>This is an introduction project to working with PHP and Docker.
+The image that is being used for PHP is the 8.2 version.
+The image also contains the APACHE Web Server.</p>